Okay Things to Ask LB

 Usually, we automatically slip into whatever person is most competent for the situation, or is most interested in interacting with it.
 We each have certain situations that automatically bring us out--for instance, feeling in danger will immediately pull either Rogan or Gigi to the front.
 We can also schedule things ahead of time, or forcibly remove someone from the front, but that's very difficult.

 Why is removing someone from the front hard?

-First, because they might resist.
+Different system members have different fronting strength.
 If Gigi's taken front and doesn't want to leave, it'll take nothing less than a full-system dogpile to cart her off.
 Second, the front tends to freeze in periods of stress as a defense mechanism: the fewer people who front, the fewer people who can get hurt.

 Is there any time where you get stuck out front?

 Yes.
 There's pretty much nothing you can do about it but try to calm down, wait it out, or take a nap.
 Sleep tends to reset our front.